-Study information on CERQual assessment of the evidence Number of studies Design Description of theme or finding Criteria Level of concern Overall quality interviews (unspecified and face-to- face) and structured interviews (over the phone) honest.
+Study informati on CERQual assessment of the evidence Number of studies Design Description of theme or finding Criteria Level of concern Overall quality interviews (unspecified and face-to- face) and structured interviews (over the phone) honest.
 They were apologising and reaching out and communicating and respecting us and telling us the truth and even telling what the possible consequences may be.
 At least in the end people were honest about it.
 The doctors were honest about that issue and spoke to us and communicated to us.
 That's all we are asking for.
 A lot of it really is communication."
-(De 2014, page 719) "it was faultless from start to finish - from the paramedic to the hospital.
-They kept us informed - the good and the bad" (Sweeney 2013, page e127) Relevance qualitative checklistModerate concerns.
-Most evidence is from a substantially different context to the review question (2 studies focused on participants with confirmed meningitis and 1 focused on fever with all participants admitted to hospital and had a complete sepsis work up)None or very minor concerns Adequacy Moderate concerns.
-Studies together offered some rich data Subtheme K1.4.
-3: Clear 5 (De 2014; Jones 2014; Kelly 2016; Sahm 2016; Sweeney 2013) n=351 Qualitative studies using structured and semi- structured interviews, interviews (unspecified) Parents reported the importance of clear communication and expressed that information should be presented in simple language as well as multiple languages.
+(De 2014, page 719) 'it was faultless from start to finish - from the paramedic to the hospital.
+They kept us informed - the good and the bad' (Sweeney 2013, page e127) Relevance Coherence Adequacy qualitative checklistModerate concerns.
+Most evidence is from a substantially different context to the review question (2 studies focused on participants with confirmed meningitis and 1 focused on fever with all participants admitted to hospital and had a complete sepsis work up)None or very minor concerns.Moderate concerns.
+Studies together offered some rich data Subtheme K1.4 3: Clear 5 (De 2014; Jones 2014; Kelly 2016; Sahm 2016; Sweeney 2013) n=351 Qualitative studies using structured and semi- structured interviews, interviews (unspecified) Parents reported the importance of clear communication and expressed that information should be presented in simple language as well as multiple languages.
 However, parents were keen that information provided should not omit important details in an attempt to eliminate medical jargon.
 "I did not know what they were talking about.
 They were talking their own language, like jargons, they said it is a UTI and I was like, 'what is that?'
+That's when I looked on the internet did some research of my own " (De hould be presented in simple language as well as multiple owever, parents were keen that information provided should not at details in an attempt to eliminate medical jargon.
+We what they were talking about.
+They were talking their own e jargons, they said it is a UTI and I was like, 'what is a limitations of the source of methodological limitations of the evidence as per CASP qualitative Moderate and focus groups (face- to-face and bcus that?
 That's when I looked on the internet did some research of my own."
-(De Methodological limitations Minor concerns about methodological limitations of the evidence as per CASP qualitative checklist Moderate and focus groups (face- to-face and 2014, page 722) Relevance Moderate concerns.
+(De s (face- Relevance Moderate concerns.
 Most evidence is from

-Study informa tion CERQual asse essment of the evidenc e Number of studies Design Description of theme or finding Crit Criteria Level of concern Overall quality over the phone) ' as a parent it's always nice with very simple and straightforward guidelines that for instance when your child has a fever' (Sahm 2016, page 71) a substantially different context to the review question (1 study (n=244) focused on confirmed meningitis and 1 study (n=36) focused on fever, with all participants admitted to hospital and had a complete sepsis work up) Coherence None or very minor concerns Adequacy Minor concerns.
+Study information CERQual asse ssment of the evidence e Number of studies Design Description of theme or finding C Criteria Level of concern Overall quality over the function over the format is a parent it is always nice with very simple and straightforward guidelines that for instance when your child has a fever' (Sahm 2016, page 71) a substantially different context to the review question (1 study (n=244) focused on confirmed meningitis and 1 study (n=36) focused on fever, with all participants admitted to hospital and had a complete sepsis work up) Coherence None or very minor concerns Adequacy Minor concerns.
 Studies together offered moderately rich data

-1 CASP: Critical Appraisal Skills Programme; CERQual: Confidence in the Evidence from Reviews of Qualitative research; UTI: urinary tract infections.
+CASP: Critical Appraisal Skills Programme; CERQual: Confidence in the Evidence from Reviews of Qualitative research; UTI: urinary tract infections.